Post updated January 2020.

 Who’s frequenting food trucks and why?

 Consumers and vendors alike are finding serious competitive advantages to food trucks.
-Young, digitally savvy consumers love the quick serve, fast food nature of these highly-branded, often delicious restaurants on wheels.
-Food truck owners, such as Tacofino, know who their young target market is and makes a concerted effort to interact with them every day, both in-person and on social media.
+Young, digitally savvy consumers love the quick-serve, fast-food nature of these highly-branded, often delicious restaurants on wheels.
+Food truck owners, such as Austin’s Cafe Ybor, know who their young target market is and makes a concerted effort to interact with them every day, both in-person and on social media.
 This close connection between customers and owners means instant insight into menu and food preferences, so customers tend to get what they want fairly quickly.